Who makes up the TranQuill Legal team?

 A big supporter of the Cerebral Palsy Alliance and Tara Winkler’s Cambodian Children’s Trust (CCT), Owen spends a lot of his weekends riding his motorbike trailing behind Karen to raise money for Black Dog, the Salvos, Prostate Cancer, Wall to Wall and many more worthy causes.

-Krystal Curley wants to live in a world where husbands finish the building projects they start and children would understand there is a life without wifi.
+Krystal wants to live in a world where husbands finish the building projects they start and children would understand there is a life without wifi.
 She is our accounts guru – reminding everyone how they should enter charges correctly and gently reminding us when we haven’t!!
 She spends half her time telling the boss to keep his hands out of the Xero stuff.
 She has many years’ experience as a legal secretary and receptionist.
 Like her Dad Owen, she enjoys a good cup of tea.
-When she isn’t doing the school run, Krystal can be found sorting out their home in the Dandenong mountains.
+When she isn’t doing the school run and teaching her kids how to drive, Krystal can be found sorting out their home in the Dandenong mountains.

 Krystal is also qualified to be an enrolled nurse.